Ghost081280/Ascension-Lutheran-Church-and-School/README.md

 ## 🏛️ Project Overview

-This is the official website for **Ascension Lutheran Church & School** in Fort Wayne, Indiana.
-It's built as a **Progressive Web App (PWA)** with a content-driven architecture that makes updates simple and safe.
+This is the development codebase for the Ascension Lutheran Church & School website in Fort Wayne, Indiana.
+Built as a Progressive Web App (PWA) with a content-driven architecture that enables simple and safe updates.

 ### ✨ Key Features
 - **📱 Mobile App Experience** - Can be installed on phones/computers